limo39/kwenda/README.md

-# Lugha Yangu - A Swahili Programming Language
+# Kwenda - A Swahili Programming Language

-**Lugha Yangu** (meaning "My Language" in Swahili) is a fully-featured, educational programming language with native Swahili syntax.
+**Kwenda** (meaning "Go" or "Move Forward" in Swahili) is a fully-featured, educational programming language with native Swahili syntax.
 Built in Go, it's designed to make programming more accessible to Swahili speakers by using familiar keywords and concepts while providing modern programming capabilities.

 ## 🌟 Features